preethitg/Partition_tolerance_NoSQL/README.md

-## cmpe281-tgpreethi
-# CMPE281 - Personal NoSQL Project

-This project is aimed to test the partition tolerance of NoSQL database systems.
+## This project is aimed to test the partition tolerance of NoSQL database systems.